scotstan/bonsai-simulink/samples/moab/README.md

 - **name** - The name of your simulator (you will see this when you connect to Bonsai)
 - **url** - Optional.
 The URL used to connect the Bonsai API service
 - **timeout** -- Optional.
 The value in seconds for a timeout.
-A default value of 60 seconds is used if this is not explicitly set.
+A default value of 60 seconds is used if this is not explicitly set. *If you receive timeouts when running bonsaiTrain, increase this value up to 300*.
 - **workspace** - The workspace value obtained from the Bonsai platform.
 - **accessKey** - the access key obtained from the Bonsai platform.
 - **outputCSV** - Optional.
 When running locally, this can be helpful for debugging your model and the Bonsai connection.